Joe-Costa/Qumulo-Lock-Manager/README.md

 The script requires `port 443` access to the Qumulo cluster.

-The Python package `Tk` is required.
+The Python package `Tk` is required, check if it is available by running this on a terminal:

+`python -m tkinter`

 Linux: